Jewish Educator Awards

 All too often, educators – who are so vital to the learning experiences of students – are not recognized for the significant work they do.
 Through the generosity of several community philanthropists, BJE is able to recognize excellence in Jewish education by honoring exemplary educators in the Greater Los Angeles community.

 The Lainer Awards were established in 1997 by the late Simha and Sara Lainer, long-time supporters of Jewish education.
 These annual awards recognize exemplary Jewish educators in both early childhood and religious schools (part-time, complementary schools).
 They are presented to veteran educators at BJE affiliated schools.
 Each recipient receives an award of $2,500.

 Early childhood educators who receive the Lainer Award are also nominated for the prestigious national Grinspoon Award for Excellence in Jewish Education.
 Local award recipients receive a $500 stipend and participate in a national community of practice of Grinspoon-Steinhardt award-winning educators.

 Since 1990, the Milken Family Foundation has annually sponsored Jewish Educator Awards, spotlighting outstanding day school educators at BJE-accredited schools.
 Each year, four educators receive the prestigious awards, including prizes of $15,000 each, at a luncheon hosted by the Milken Family Foundation.

-In 2002, Dr. Marvin & Mehry and Thom & Iris Smotrich established the Smotrich Family Foundation Award of Merit for excellence in teaching in Religious schools (part-time, complementary schools) and in Early Childhood Education.
-One award is currently given every year for Early Childhood educators who are early career (2-5 years) educators and who have demonstrated excellence in their educational work.
-Recipients receive $1,000, and their schools receive $500 in the awardees’ honor.
+In 2002, Dr. Marvin & Mehry and Thom & Iris Smotrich established the Smotrich Family Foundation Award of Merit for excellence in teaching in both early childhood and Religious schools (part-time, complementary schools).
+The Smotrich Award recognizes "up and coming" teachers in the field.
+This program offers annual awards of $1,000 each to two educators based on their demonstrated excellence as teachers.
+The schools employing the award-winning educators receive $500 in honor of their teachers.